The Psychology of Custom Packaging (and How to Utilize it)

 Does Custom Packaging Really Matter?

-I doubt we’d have written an article if we didn’t think it mattered, but yes, if employed the right way, custom packaging can make a big difference for businesses of all sizes.
+If employed the right way, custom packaging can make a big difference for businesses of all sizes.
 What is a shipping package if not a small, cardboard billboard?
-A visually striking, thoroughly branded, eco-friendly shipping package sends a strong first impression, builds word of mouth (I mean did you see that package in the mail room earlier?), and shows that your brand won’t be contained in a boring cardboard box.
+A visually striking, thoroughly branded, eco-friendly shipping package sends a strong first impression, builds word of mouth, and shows that your brand won’t be contained in a boring cardboard box.

 You can read the rest of the article if you want, or you can get started designing your custom packaging right away.
 Overwhelmed?
 Read on for some custom packaging design tips learned from consumer psychologists and years in the sustainable packaging biz, or just contact us and we can do the heavy lifting for you.